ki14jaeh/Data-Analysis-Portfolio/20231008/README.md

 <img src="https://github.com/ki14jaeh/Data-Analysis-Portfolio/blob/main/20231008/Bond%20Price%20Yield.png" width="600" />

 ## Bond Yields and Foreign Exchange
 Lower bond prices and higher interest rates often attract foreign investors, increasing the demand for U.S. dollars on the foreign exchange market to purchase U.S. bonds.
 Empiracally, the U.S. Dollar Index has significantly increased in the past couple months.
 The dollar has seen a strong decline in 1H 2023 as there have been internaional movement to de-dollarize global trade, fueling concerns that the U.S. dollar may lose its status as the world's reserve currency.
 For instance, during the 2023 BRICS (Brazil, Russia, India, China, and South Africa) Summit in Johannesburg this past August, Brazilan president Luiz Inacio Lula da Silva proposed to create a common currency for trade and investment between each other to reduce its vulnerability to U.S. dollar rate fluctuations.
 A strong dollar will hold down inflation by making imported goods cheaper for U.S. consumers.
-However this is a major negative for emerging markets
+However this is a major negative for emerging markets as developing nations are more vulnerable to inflation and foreign investment in emerging markets might become less attractive.

 ```
 USD = 'DX-Y.NYB' #ICE US Dollar Index